arXiv/stats/stats-db/README.md

 # stats-db
-Use this package to manage changes to stats-db database, including site_usage.
+Use this package to manage changes to stats-db databases, including `site_usage`.
 For more information, see [the Atlas docs](https://atlasgo.io/guides/orms/sqlalchemy).

 The database user with appropriate permissions to execute migrations is terraformed - see `terraform/stats-db/main.tf`.